Last Updated on August 4, 2022

 Are sand dunes formed by erosion or deposition?

 Sand dunes are an example of deposition.
-They are formed by the shifting of sand particles by the wind, sea waves, or both.
+They are formed by the shifting of sand particles by the wind, sea waves, or both, although in some areas they can be a sign of land degradation or desertification.
+Some sand dunes are also originated by volcanic activity, with ashes and lava particles being shifted rather than sand.

 What are “singing” and “booming” sands?

-In a few places in the world a phenomenon can occur that causes the shifting sands of a dune to produce an audible sound.
+In a few selected places in the world a phenomenon can occur that causes the shifting sands of a dune to produce an audible sound.
 These dunes are called singing dunes or booming dunes.
+The sound is the result of vibrating sand particles and can be heard easily under certain enviromental conditionss, usually under hot, dry and windy weather.

 Sources: Sand Dunes of the Southwest